solenya-group/solenya/README.md

 # Routing

-The pickle library comes with a composable router.
+The solenya library comes with a composable router.

 The samples use routing in two places.
 First, each sample has it's own route.
 Second, we use a router so that each tab in the "tabSample" has a nested route.
 So here's the possible routes: